 Her research is focusing on the European Union’s response to peace processes within its own borders, in particular, a comparison of conflicts involving the Irish Republican Army (IRA) in Northern Ireland and Euskadi Ta Askatasuna (ETA) in Basque Country.
 Susannah is interested in questions of sovereignty, political separatism, and the efficacy of third-party involvement in conflict resolution.

-For the first three months of her grant, Susannah was based at UNU-CRIS and will return for a few weeks, after completing her field research, in Spring 2020.
-At UNU-CRIS, she was conducting research on the European Union’s framework for responding to internal conflicts, under the supervision of former Director Ad Interim Luc Soete and Andrew Dunn.
+For the first three months of her grant, Susannah was based at UNU-CRIS where she was conducting research on the European Union’s framework for responding to internal conflicts under the supervision of former Director Ad Interim Luc Soete and Andrew Dunn.